 Who Is Kim LO?

 Hello my beautiful souls!
 Thank you for visiting my page and specifically this page to learn more about me and who I am as an individual.
 Well a little background is I was born and raised in the great city of Atlanta, GA (Whhhaattt a native…YES!
 LOL! 🙂 ).
 I went to school (K-12) within the Fulton County School System and loved track, basketball, music and dance.
 In the community I serve as a mentor in a Rites of Passage program with youth aged 13-18.
+I am also an adjunct professor at the University of Alabama in the Bachelors of Social Work program.
 I love everything musical, positive, unique, colorful and artsy.
 I am an ally to the LGBTQ community and want all my clients to feel safe, welcomed and understood.
-I also have a passion for black maternal health and have become determined to address the crisis that is currently happening in the United States.
+I also have a passion for black maternal mental health and have become determined to address the crisis that is currently happening in the United States.
+As a part of this mission I created The Melanated Mommy Tribe.
 I believe in embracing differences and love, love, LOVE seeing people being true to who they are regardless of who agrees with it or not.
+People will disagree even if you’re perfect, so why not just do what you want to do?
 After all, we have to live in the moments we are given and make the most of them.
-Life is too precious not to live it fully and authentically…or at least this is my belief and outlook on life.
+Life is too precious not to live it fully and authentically…or at least this is my personal belief and outlook on life.